Public Engagement Masterclass

 - Identify the most relevant audience(s) for their research and understand how to engage with them effectively

-- Develop a strategic approach for public engagement within their research project/programme
+- Develop a strategic approach for public engagement with research for their research including their research team.

 Instructors and speakers